cakephp/docs/en/core-libraries/events.rst

 of an application, without having to hard code dependencies, thus losing cohesion and increasing class coupling.
-Using the Observer pattern, which allows objects to notify other objects and anonymous listeners about changes is a successful pattern to acheive this goal.
+Using the Observer pattern, which allows objects to notify other objects and anonymous listeners about changes is a useful pattern to achieve this goal.

 Listeners in the observer pattern can subscribe to events and choose to act upon them if they are relevant.
 If you have used javascript, there is a good chance